 With educational quality and customer service as primary goals, Allan has overseen an exceptional program that has shown strong growth while maintaining the highest standards.
 He is known for his ability to recognize future computing trends and was instrumental in the growth of the Program.

-Amy Dooley is Manager of professional and continuing education programs for the College of Arts & Sciences and the College of Fine Arts and Communication.
+Amy Dooley is manager of Professional & Continuing Studies for the College of Arts & Sciences and the College of Fine Arts and Communication.

-Brenda Shannon-Simms is Manager of professional and continuing education in the College of Education.
+Brenda Shannon-Simms is manager of Professional & Continuing Studies in the College of Education.

 She graduated from William Woods University with a BS in business administration.
-Brenda has worked at the university the last thirty years and is responsible for the management of off-campus credit courses, and non-credit workshops and conferences offered through the College of Education.
-In addition she is serves as the Director of the Empowering Young Women conferences held each year for middle and high school girls.
+Brenda has worked at the university the last 30 years and is responsible for the management of off-campus credit courses, and non-credit workshops and conferences offered through the College of Education.
+In addition she is serves as the director of the Empowering Young Women conferences held each year for middle and high school girls.